Skip to main content

 4. Security Filter Chain

-• The SecurityFilterChain contains a list of Filter objects that are specific to the security requirements of the request.
+• The SecurityFilterChain contains a list of Security Filters (Objects) each tailored to specific security requirements.

 5. UsernamePasswordAuthenticationFilter